medavox/distribackup/docs/Glossary.md

 NOT the internet, the local-area network or all computers everywhere using Distribackup.

 Global Archive State Data
-:Desribes the 'latest' edition' of the archive's state.
+:Describes the 'latest edition' of the archive's state.
 Usually the same as the version that the Publisher has, unless the Publisher is newly elected, or its local archive has been somehow damaged.

+HashChunk

 Node
 : Describes either a Publisher or a Subscriber.